 What fabrics are best for a DIY Sleep Mask?

-For the outside fabrics, any light weight fabric works.
+For the outside or main fabric, any lightweight fabric works.
 It’s best to select something that is not scratchy or too thick.
-Upholstery weight fabrics are not suitable.
-Quilting cottons are perfect and come in a large selection of prints.
+Upholstery-weight fabrics are not suitable.
+Quilting cottons and cotton lawn are perfect and come in a large selection of prints.

 For the lining, use a soft fabric that you would like next to your face.
-Flannels, fleece and minky fabrics are perfect.
+Flannels, fleece, and minky fabrics are perfect.
 Quilting cottons or lawn fabrics work well, too – they just aren’t quite as cozy and soft.
+Silk fabric is an option but probably not suitable for beginners as it is slippery to work with.

 For the batting, use a cotton or wool batting.
 The batting adds an extra layer of softness and helps block the light a bit more than just the two layers of fabrics.